Kuhlemeier-lab/Petunia_hybrid_necrosis/README.md

 The plots shown in the manuscript are obtained with script [bsa10_plots_manuscript.R](code/bsa10_plots_manuscript.R).

 ---

-## IL shallow sequencing
+## Shallow whole genome sequencing for fine mapping

-Low coverage sequencing performed to define the boundaries of the introgression region in the IL5 line (IL2 in Hermann et al 2013, https://doi.org/10.1016/j.cub.2013.03.069).
+Low coverage sequencing performed to define the boundaries of the introgression region in the IL5 line (Hermann et al 2015, https://link.springer.com/article/10.1007/s00425-015-2251-2).

 ### Sequencing

 Library preparation and sequencing were performed by the Next Generation Sequencing platform of the University of Bern, with settings:

 - whole genome sequencing library
 - Paired end
 - 150 bp long reads